m3rcuriel/hyperion/README.md

 ## About Hyperion

-Hyperion is a real-time general purpose robotics framework build in Rust.
+Hyperion is a real-time general purpose robotics framework built in Rust.

 ## Building Hyperion
 Currently Hyperion is only supported within a monolithic repository structure.